Hawkeye (Kate Bishop): Ultimate Marvel

 An Ultimate Marvel version of Kate Bishop appears as a 15-year-old classmate of Miles Morales.
 The character was initially unnamed but her identity is later confirmed by writer Brian Michael Bendis.
 Following a one-year ellipsis, the 16-year-old Kate is seen dating Miles.
 In this reality, Kate and her family are members of Hydra, and she believes they can make the world better.
 Miles eventually reveals to Kate that he is Spider-Man, which freaks her out and she does not talk to Miles for weeks.
-She tells his secret to her family.
-When Miles goes to her house to check on Kate, the former is drugged and kidnapped while HYDRA agents kidnap Jefferson Davis, Ganke Lee, and Black Widow.
-Despite the reveal, Kate still seems to hold feelings for Miles and does not like to see Spider-Man tortured by Doctor Doom.
-After Spider-Man breaks free, defeats Doctor Doom, and is rescued by his friends, Miles breaks up with Kate and she is knocked out by Dagger.
+Miles eventually breaks up with Kate.

 Avengers: The Children's Crusade

 In Avengers: The Children's Crusade: Young Avengers, an alternate future Kate is seen still operating as Hawkeye for Kang's Avengers team.
 She is married to Tom Shepherd (now known as Quicksilver) and is expecting twins.
 Her outfit has changed to match Clint's original Hawkeye costume.